Policy briefing: Supporting vulnerable energy customers through the energy crisis

 A targeted approach is needed

-NEA have identified the following policy options:
+NEA has identified and costed the following policy options:

 - Accelerating the repayment of utility debts across the UK.
 This would provide financial support for households that have a debt repayment plan with their energy supplier, with Government matching every £1 paid by the customer by £1 of Treasury funding.
 To help every indebted household it would cost £500m per year.

 Whilst NEA favours more targeted mechanisms which support the ‘worst first’, it has been suggested by some groups that the UK Government should consider removing VAT or policy costs from energy bills.
 Funding policies through levies is generally less progressive than through the tax system however NEA welcomes and supports the planned extension and expansion of both the Warm Home Discount (WHD) and Energy Company Obligation (ECO).
 We believe these vital programmes must remain funded by energy consumers as they directly help to reduce prices for the most vulnerable households who are the prime beneficiaries.
-Energy bills could however be reduced through the movement of other, legacy levies (the feed in tariff and renewables obligation) into general taxation, or by reducing VAT on energy bills.
+Energy bills could however be reduced through the movement of other, legacy levies (the feed-in tariff and renewables obligation) into general taxation, or by reducing VAT on energy bills.
 If both of these options were taken, households would see a reduction in costs of ~£150 per year.
-However it would cost the Treasury ~£4bn, significantly more than the targeted options proposed above.
+However, it would cost the Treasury ~£4bn, significantly more than the targeted options proposed above.

 The role of Ofgem